 - Make sure your baby can’t fall out of bed.

 - Keep your baby cool by using sheets and blankets rather than a duvet.

-- Always put your baby to sleep on her back rather than her front or side.
+- Always put your baby to sleep on their back rather than their front.

-- Don’t use a pillow – babies don’t need a pillow until they are one year old.
+- Avoid letting your baby come near a pillow – babies don’t need a pillow until they are at least a year old.

 - Never risk falling asleep with your baby on a sofa or armchair.

 NCT's helpline offers practical and emotional support in all areas of pregnancy, birth and early parenthood, including sleeping arrangements for your baby: 0300 330 0700.